Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative Recommendation: Introduction

-\textit{(C1)} \textbf{Suboptimal Static Tokenization:} Semantic IDs are produced by a pretrained tokenizer trained to reconstruct semantic embeddings rather than to optimize recommendation performance, leading to suboptimal tokenization for recommendation~\cite{tiger,letter}.
-This limitation leads to prefix ambiguity, where multiple items are assigned the same prefix tokens despite having different semantic meanings or user interaction contexts, placing the burden of disambiguation on the later item tokens and reducing representation efficiency.
-As illustrated in Figure~\ref{fig:challenge}, items intended for different purposes (e.g., sleep, office, or workout use) receive identical prefix tokens, leading to \textit{prefix ambiguity}.
+\sigir{In particular, static tokenization imposes a representation bottleneck for recommenders that forces behaviorally distinct items to share identical representations for 75\% of the generation steps (prefix: $\texttt{[a\_3,b\_4,c\_5]}$), blinding the model to user intent until the final token generation.
+The consequent lack of discriminative input limits the attention mechanism, which fails to resolve user intent from structurally identical representations.} As illustrated in Figure~\ref{fig:challenge}, items intended for different purposes (e.g., sleep, office, or workout use) receive identical prefix tokens, leading to \textit{prefix ambiguity}.
 While recent efforts have sought to address this issue by jointly optimizing the tokenizer and the recommender~\cite{etegrec, yin2025unleash}, such approaches require repeated re-tokenization throughout training, which introduces instability and increases computational overhead.

 \textit{(C2)} \textbf{Discarded Pretrained Semantics:} During recommender training, the semantic knowledge encoded in pretrained embeddings is discarded after tokenization.
 While semantic IDs are trained to reconstruct pretrained semantic embeddings, the corresponding token embeddings are randomly initialized and trained solely on user interaction data.
-This two-stage design forfeits the semantics captured by the pretrained model (e.g., world knowledge in LLM embeddings), limiting the model’s ability to ground item representations in rich external knowledge.
+This two-stage design forfeits the semantics captured by the pretrained model (e.g., world knowledge in LLM embeddings) .
 For example, token $\textit{a\_54}$ is pretrained to represent both the fruit and the technology brand meanings of “apple”.
-However, if $\textit{a\_54}$ appears predominantly in electronics-related contexts in the training data, its embedding captures only the tech brand, leading to misaligned recommendations for sparse items such as suggesting laptops to users seeking groceries.
+However, if $\textit{a\_54}$ appears predominantly in electronics-related contexts during training, its embedding captures only the tech brand, leading to misaligned recommendations for sparse items such as suggesting laptops to users seeking groceries.